December 6, 2023

 - When drafting a social media policy, it is important to involve all departments.
 Information technology, human resources, public relations/marketing and corporate managers and executives should all work together to create a policy that works for everyone.

 - Social media policies should be broad enough to cover social media technology that will be introduced in the future.
-Furthermore, the policy should not only cover the material on the company blog, or company Facebook or Twitter account, but should cover the appropriate use of one’s personal blog, Facebook page, or Twitter account.
+Furthermore, the policy should not only cover the material on the company blog, or company Facebook or Twitter account, but should cover the appropriate use of one’s personal blog, Facebook page, Twitter, TikTok or Instagram account, or any other social media platform.
 It must also be clear that the policy is not restricted to use from work computers and applies to use of social media on employee time.

 - Employers should implement a positive social media policy.
 Recognizing the pervasiveness of new technologies, allowing access to social media in moderation could be the answer so long as it does not affect productivity and the company is protected.